openshift/federation-dev/federated-mongodb/README.md

   ]
 }
 ```
-Before beginning the routes must be defined.
-These routes will be used as the endpoints
-for MongoDB and be populated as OpenShift routes.
+The routes used for the MongoDB endpoints must be defined as certificates will be generated against them.
+The following  routes will be used as the endpoints for MongoDB and be populated within OpenShift as routes.

 ~~~sh
 SERVICE_NAME=mongo